-- 6. With regard to part a. of your request regarding the Adverse Analytical Findings ('AAFs') (as that term is defined within the applicable World Anti-Doping Code) returned by footballers at clubs in seasons 2018/19, 2019/20, 2020/21, 2021/22 and to the date of your request, UKAD confirms that it holds the material relevant to your request.
-UKAD has disclosed this information within the enclosed Annex and also included details of the substance the AAF was returned for, whether there was a sanction upon conclusion of the matter and the length of any sanction, where applicable. - 7.
-UKAD does not hold information relating to the particular league each and every Player's club belonged to at the date of Sample collection.
+- 6. With regard to part a. of your request regarding the Adverse Analytical Findings ('AAFs') (as that term is defined within the 2021 World Anti-Doping Code) returned by footballers at clubs in seasons 2022/23, 2023/24 and to the date of your request, UKAD confirms that it holds the material relevant to your request.
+UKAD has disclosed this information within the accompanying Annex and also included details of the substance the AAF was returned for, whether there was a sanction upon conclusion of the matter and the length of any sanction, where applicable. - 7.
+UKAD does not hold information relating to the particular league each and every player's club belonged to at the date of Sample collection.
 However, UKAD has answered this part of your request in good faith, by cross-referencing the information it holds, with information that is otherwise available in the public domain. - 8.
-UKAD confirms that it holds information as to whether Player(s) have returned AAFs more than once and/or for different substances, however this information is not being disclosed to you.
-There are also a small number of other results not disclosed because the relevant information is not already in the public domain for good (albeit exceptional) reasons.
-See for example, the exceptions to the public disclosure of decisions per The FA's Anti-Doping Regulations, Regulation 138.

-9. UKAD considers section 31 of the Act to be engaged in this context because it (and/or any delegated third party on its behalf) must be in a position to make determinations about the applicability of these relevant rules in each case (without disclosures or prospective disclosures under the Act or otherwise potentially compromising this function or the considerations behind the exercise of it):
+UKAD confirms that it holds information as to whether player(s) have returned AAFs more than once and/or for different substances, however this information is not being disclosed to you. - 9.
+UKAD considers section 31 of the Act to be engaged in this context because it (and/or any delegated third party on its behalf) must be in a position to make determinations about the applicability of these relevant rules in each case (without disclosures or prospective disclosures under the Act or otherwise potentially compromising this function or the considerations behind the exercise of it):